 Robbins Hill Scenic Area marks the southernmost end of the Old Canada Road National Scenic Byway and offers fantastic views westward across the upper Kennebec River Valley and the High Peaks Region.
 Walking trails wind through open meadow on the broad crest of the hill and dip down into the forested section of the property.
 At the top of the hill, two picnic shelters provide a lunch site with a view and several picnic tables and benches scattered through the upper field give visitors room to find their own space.

 Upper Field and Lower Field Loops: Two adjoining ADA-accessible loops form a figure eight at the center of the property.
-These trails are surfaced with stone dust and provide even, stable, terrain for gentle walking.
-Benches and picnic tables have been placed at intervals along these trails, providing excellent places to rest and take in the views of Sugarloaf, Abraham, and the Bigelow Mountains to the west.
+These trails are surfaced with gravel and stone dust and provide even, stable, terrain to explore.
+The trails were designed as universally accessible.
+However, depending on the time of year, they may be a bit soft for some mobility devices.
+Access to these trails is across grass.
+Benches and picnic tables have been placed at intervals along the trails, providing excellent places to rest and take in the views of Sugarloaf, Abraham, and the Bigelow Mountains to the west.
 Be sure to check out the interpretive panel at the southern end of the Lower Field Loop and keep your eyes out for the residents of this field habitat: wildflowers, blueberries, pollinators and soaring hawks.

 Edge Trail: This is a 0.4 mile trail over grassy mown ground.
 The Edge Trail connects the Sign Path, lower parking lot, Woods Trail, and Lower Field Loop.
 Skirting the perimeter of the scenic area, the Edge Trail passes through both field habitat and 'edge' habitat along the border of the woods.
 Look for songbirds, grasshoppers and the old stone wall along this trail.